p2xai/gronka/README.md

 # gronka

-a discord bot that turns your videos and images into gifs. that's it. that's the bot.
+a discord bot that downloads media from social media platforms and urls, then converts it to gifs. that's it.

 ## what it does

-gronka takes video files or images you send in discord and converts them to gifs. no fancy features, no bloat - just straightforward file conversion.
+gronka downloads videos and images from social media platforms or direct urls, stores them, and can convert them to gifs.

+### downloading media

+download media from social platforms using the `/download` command:

+- twitter/x
+- tiktok
+- instagram
+- youtube
+- reddit
+- facebook
+- threads

+you can also download media from direct urls using `/convert` with a url parameter. the bot handles videos and images from most common sources.

+### converting media

+convert downloaded media or files you upload to gifs:

-it supports most common video formats (mp4, mov, webm, avi, mkv) and image formats (png, jpg, jpeg, webp)
+- video formats: mp4, mov, webm, avi, mkv
+- image formats: png, jpg, jpeg, webp, gif

+yes, it can convert gifs to gifs. don't ask why, just embrace it.

 ## how it works

 there are three parts to this thing:

-1. **discord bot** - the part that lives in your server and does the converting
+1. **discord bot** - the part that lives in your server, downloads media, and does the converting
-2. **cdn server** - serves up the gifs after they're made
+2. **r2 storage** - stores and serves videos, images, and gifs via cloudflare r2 (optional, falls back to local storage)
 3. **webui** (optional) - a simple dashboard if you want to see stats

 ## getting started